Tongue Piercing Healing Process & Care Guide

 In the meantime, don’t eat or drink anything too hot.
 Your tongue is already going to be a little sore, and you don’t want it to be burnt and swollen.
 Also, eating cold foods or drinking ice water may help to reduce the swelling.

 You also want to avoid foods that are irritating to wounds, which is exactly what your new piercing is.
 That includes acidic foods, like oranges and lemons, alcohol, and spicy foods.
-After each time you eat, use an antiseptic mouthwash (or water) to rinse your mouth.
+After you eat, use an antiseptic mouthwash (or water) to rinse your mouth.

-What Not To Do While Your Tongue Piercing Is Healing
+What Not to Do During Healing

 Nobody likes a long list of things NOT to do.
 But if you avoid a few activities during the healing process, your tongue piercing will heal much more easily and quickly.